Plate of smoked meats.

 • Coburg

 If your dream afternoon sounds like bibbing up for endless ribs and juicy slow-cooked meats, then Bluestone American BBQ has just the offer for you.
 Each Saturday from noon until 3pm and Sunday from noon until 9pm, you can get a bottomless feed for just $65 per person.
-Chow down all the barbecue eats you can eat, such as Berkshire pork ribs, smoked wings and stone-ground grits – plus free-flowing cocktails, Prosecco, wine, beer and soft drinks across two magical hours.
+Chow down on all the barbecue eats you can eat, such as Berkshire pork ribs, smoked wings and stone-ground grits – plus free-flowing cocktails, prosecco, wine, beer and soft drinks across two magical hours.
 Get more info and make a booking at the website.

 • Chinese